toluwase1/social-media/Readme.md

 - postgres
 - Maven
 - create postgres database with name: socialMediaApp
-- supply your credentials in the `application.properties` file
+- supply your credentials in the `application.properties` file including a random value for jwt.secret eg `jwt.secret = "mysupersecretkeymysupersecretkeymysupersecretkey"`
 - The app will run on port 8084 if you build without docker
-- example: `localhost:8080/api/v1/auth/register`
+- example: `localhost:8084/api/v1/auth/register`
 - run button || or cd into the app directory and then run this command on your terminal
 - `mvn spring-boot:run -Dspring-boot.run.main=com.example.socialmediaapi.SocialMediaApiApplication
   `